Witnesses and witness statements

 A witness is a person, including you, who gives evidence at a hearing, either in person or in writing.
 They must have first-hand knowledge of the facts they’re giving evidence about.

 An expert witness is a person with specialised knowledge.
-They give evidence relevant to the case based on their expertise.
-The primary duty of an expert witness is owed to VCAT, not to the person who paid for their services.
+They give evidence relevant to the case based on their expertise, like their training, study or experience.
+Any party can bring an expert witness to present evidence at a hearing.

 Prepare questions in advance